Hard Money Lenders in Akron, OH

 A 3-bed/1-bath 1925 Craftsman bungalow in Highland Square purchased at Summit County Sheriff's Sale for $65K — original kitchen, single updated bath, good bones needing interior refresh.
 Rehab: kitchen update ($13K), bathroom overhaul ($8K), refinished original hardwood floors ($3K), exterior paint and landscaping ($2K), electrical and mechanical updates ($2K).
 Hard money at 12.5% interest-only, 2 points on $85K.
 After 5 months, sold at $155K ARV to a first-time buyer relocating from Cleveland for Akron's affordability.
 Interest: ~$4,430.
 Points: $1,700.
 Selling costs (~5%): $7,750.
 Estimated net profit: ~$48,000 on ~$8K cash invested.

 Illustration only.
-Actual results vary.
-Verify all costs with your lender and attorney before closing.
+Actual results vary by market conditions, contractor costs, and sale price.
+Verify all terms with your lender and attorney before closing.